ice09/raiden-payable-api/ethereum-transaction-signer/README.md

 *or*
 * Build project with `./gradlew run`
 *or*
-* Run `./ethereum-transaction-signer.sh` after building native-image (macos and linux only, or WSL/Windows 10+)
+* Run `./ethereum-transaction-signer.sh` after building native-image (macos and linux or WSL/Windows 10+)

 # Quick Start (macOS only)